simone-SSQ/enhance-templates/README.md

-Enhance Page Templates
+<h1>Enhance Page Templates</h1>

-A collection of page templates part of the Enchance project setup to host pages for user testing purposes.
+<p>A collection of page templates part of the Enchance project setup to host pages for user testing purposes.</p>